-- Combine the buttermilk, vanilla, orange juice and peel.
+- Combine the buttermilk, vanilla, orange juice and zest.
 Combine flour and baking soda; add to creamed mixture alternately with buttermilk mixture, beating well after each addition.
 Fold in the dates, cherries and pecans.

 - Pour into a greased and floured 10-in. tube pan.
 Bake at 350° for 60-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.

-- For topping, in a large saucepan, combine the sugar, orange juice and peel; cook and stir until sugar is dissolved.
+- For topping, in a large saucepan, combine the sugar, orange juice and zest; cook and stir until sugar is dissolved.
 Stir in coconut; cook 1 minute longer.
 Slowly pour over warm cake.
 Let stand overnight.
-Yield: 12 servings.